Oysters

 When it comes to oysters, the Federation has led a volunteer-based, coastwide Oyster Steering Committee since 2003.
 This committee brings together diverse stakeholders to develop a set of common goals and actions to be realized in building back our state’s oyster resources.

 These priority goals and actions are the basis of the strategic North Carolina Oyster Blueprint, currently in its fourth edition.
-Committee members help to prioritize and implement the agreed upon actions.
-By working together, projects are based in science, strategically implemented, and strive to engage a diverse group of partners.
+Committee members help to prioritize and implement the agreed-upon actions.
+By working together, projects are based on science, strategically implemented, and strive to engage a diverse group of partners.

 Oyster Blueprint 2021-2025